-The court normally meets in the Circuit Court Room at the Courthouse on the first and third Wednesdays of each month starting at 10:00 am.
+The County Court meets in the Circuit Court Room at the Courthouse on the first and third Wednesdays of each month starting at 10:00 am.
 Special meetings are held as needed.
 All meetings are open to the public.
-Gilliam County employees maintain an “open door policy” and welcome citizens to share comments and concerns on any issue relating to county business.

 - Prepare and monitor the Budget